-Cargill considering bid for JBS' Pilgrim's Pride, paper reports
+Cargill considering bid for JBS's Pilgrim's Pride, paper reports

 SAO PAULO (Reuters) - Global commodities trader Cargill Inc [CARG.UL] is considering bidding for Pilgrim's Pride Corp, a U.S.-based chicken processor controlled by scandal-ridden Brazilian group JBS SA, newspaper O Estado de S. Paulo reported on Wednesday.

+A JBS representative said Pilgrim's Pride is not for sale.
+Cargill declined to comment.

-The report did not cite how it obtained the information.
-A JBS representative said the company will make a formal announcement "if and when there is something material to share."
+The report by the Brazilian newspaper did not cite how it obtained the information.

 JBS, the world's largest meatpacker, purchased a controlling stake in Pilgrim's Pride in 2009 for $2.8 billion, backed by a $2 billion loan from state development bank BNDES [BNDES.UL].

-JBS is now rushing to sell assets and raise cash in order to help its holding company, J&F Investimentos SA, pay a big fine after becoming embroiled in sweeping graft probes that ensnared politicians and executives.
+JBS is now rushing to sell assets and raise cash in order to help its holding company, J&F Investimentos SA, pay a big fine after becoming embroiled in sweeping graft probes that ensnared Brazilian politicians and executives.

-JBS said last month that its majority stake in Pilgrim's Pride Corp is not for sale because it was critical to its long-term strategy of pursuing business opportunities that reduce volatility and enhance margins.
+JBS said last month that its majority stake in Pilgrim's Pride is not for sale because it was critical to its long-term strategy of pursuing business opportunities that reduce volatility and enhance margins.

+JBS shares climbed about 7 percent to 7.47 reais, lifted in part by news late on Tuesday that the company reached a deal with banks to stabilize terms of debt owed by its JBS Brasil unit.

+Vertical Group analyst Heather Jones reiterated a recommendation to buy Pilgrim's shares, with a base target price of $33 per share.

+"We view reports of Cargill's interest as credible given its M&A activity in global poultry in recent years," Jones said in a note.
+"JBS's willingness to sell is another matter."

-Writing by Bruno Federowski; Editing by Jeffrey Benkoe
+Reporting by Bruno Federowski; Additional reporting by Michael Hirtzer in Chicago; Editing by Jeffrey Benkoe and Leslie Adler